 Nagios is a software for monitoring, it can virtually monitor anything you want as far as you know how to know how to grab data and you have clear the warning and critical ranges.

 Sadly, sometimes after being on production, FreeSWITCH presents orphan calls.
 An orphan call is the one that it is not active; there is not actually a conversation passing through it, but it is listed with the show calls command and it might be using resources.

 In this post, I will write about how to make Nagios aware of these calls.

 CasperJS needs PhantomJS 1.9.
 My RPM will download this dependency for you.

-RPM's are available for CentOS 6 and 7.
-You can find it doing a yum search nagios-plugins-freeswitch
+RPM's are available for Centos 6 and 7.
+And you can find it if you type yum search casperjs.